splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 Monitor Kubernetes clusters using the Kubernetes navigator
 ----------------------------------------------------------------

-After installing the Collector, explore your cluster's data using the Kubernetes navigator.
+After installing the Splunk Distribution of OpenTelemetry Collector, explore your cluster's data using the Kubernetes navigator.

 1. Log in to Splunk Observability Cloud.
 2. In the left navigation menu, select :guilabel:`Infrastructure`.